iCodeSometime/asynchronize/readme.md

 2. It defines method_added on your class.

 When you call asynchronize, it creates a set containing all of the methods you want asynchronized.
-If they already exists, they are modified; otherwise, method_added checks for them with every new method you add to the class.
+If they already exist, they are modified; otherwise, method_added checks for them with every new method you add to the class.
 This way, you can call asynchronize any time, and know that the methods will be asynchronized when you use them.